timabell/timwise.co.uk/_posts/2023-10-20-use-kdiff3-for-merge-conflict-resolution.md

 ## Finding other tools

-There aren't any as good as kdiff.
+There aren't any open source tools as good as kdiff.
 I wish they were.

 - <https://alternativeto.net/feature/3-way-merge/>

 Prove me wrong and I'll either thank you or find you a harder conflict to solve.

+If you don't mind paying for a commercial tool, [Beyond Compare](https://www.scootersoftware.com/) is actually even better at 3-way merges than kdiff, and has a marginally better UI.
+It's been around a long time.

 ## Dangerous hidden changes